-Platonov: (laughs) The Poles are gradually overcoming this Russophobia, I recently communicated with representatives of the Falang movement, they are called the extreme right, but I think they are just right conservatives.
+Platonov: (laughs) The Poles are gradually overcoming this Russophobia, I recently spoke with representatives of the Phalanx movement, they are called far-right, but I think they are just right-wing conservatives.
 They are trying to overcome this historical Russophobia.
 It can be seen in everything.

-Vespa: Concerningthe emerging revival of Europe as the migration crisis will affect?
+Vespa: Concerning to the outlined renaissance of Europe?
 If you look at demographic studies, in the same Sweden in five years about a quarter of the population will be migrants.
-This will impede national revival in these countries.
+This will impede national rebirth in these countries.

 Platonov: This is a very big problem and in fact in France this problem is visible to the naked eye.
 When you come to France you see not the city of white poets ... damned poets.
-(They laugh) a Freudian clause ...
-Not a city of damned poets from Lutetia (a literary magazine in which P.Verlen published his Poems written by the Poems - an editorial note), and you see something akin to a French colony.
-I'm afraid that the Europeans could pass the point of no return.
+(Laughs) clause according to Freud ...
+Not the city of damned poets from Lutetia (literary magazine in which P.Verlaine published his Damned poets - editorial note), and you see something akin to the French colony.
+I am afraid that the Europeans could have passed the point of no return.

-In Holland, despite anti-immigrant sentiments, the pro-Islamic parties almost went into parliament.
+Here in Holland, despite the anti-migrant sentiments, pro-Islamic parties almost entered the parliament.

 Vespa: I always found it difficult to call Holland a conservative country in their relationship, not even to drugs, but in relation to sexual liberties.
 These attempts to create, sorry Lord, pedophilic parties and others and others, in this regard Holland is a very heterogeneous country.

 Platonov: Agree.
-But from the point of view of this very pre-election company, they were moving in an anti-immigrant manner (Rutte, in general, copied his whole program in 2017 for Wilders for the sake of intercepting votes).
+But from the point of view of this particular election campaign, they moved in an anti-migrant key (Rutte generally copied his entire program in Wilders's 2017 for the sake of interception of votes).
 Gay rights ... yes, there are differences.
-Wilders, for example, does not enter the sphere in which AdG enters, for example, when they criticize 54 gender and list them at a meeting of the Bundehstag.
+Wilders, for example, does not enter into the sphere into which he enters, for example, AdH, when they criticize 54 of gender and list them at a Bundestag meeting.

-Platonov: By the way, there are very interesting genders there, I looked at what they are called, there is a floor neither, there is a gender other, that is, "neither one nor the other and the other" and there are women who turn into men, there are men who turn into women .
+Platonov: By the way, there are very interesting genders, I looked, as they are called, there is neither, there is a gender of the other, that is, “neither one nor the other,” and there are women who go into men, there are men who turn into women .
 Funny and very politically correct!

 Vespa: Do you understand what is happening in Europe, what percentage of people really do not succumb to this left-liberal propaganda and say so, keep their minds?

 Platonov: I think there are very few convinced liberals - 2-3%, maybe ten.
-In France, for example, these are those who stood behind Macron: Attali, Bernard-Henri Levy.
-These people, yes, they are convinced, but their minority, in France they can be counted on the fingers.
-All the others are something like a hybrid of a man and a liberal creature, chimeras drawn in the laboratory of political correctness, these are puppets, the same members of the National Assembly resemble manipulated replicants who have implanted a chip into the head!
+In France, for example, it is those who were behind the Macron company: Attali, Bernard-Henri Levy.
+These people, yes, they are convinced, but their minority, in France, can be counted on the fingers.
+All the others are something like a hybrid of a man and a liberal creature, the chimeras derived from the laboratory of political correctness are puppets, the same members of the National Assembly resemble manipulated replicants who have a chip implanted in their heads!

 Vespa: Even among the ideologues of traditionalism in the West, many people are "patinated post-fashion patinaand seeking sources of supportTraditions among Islam, the East and other non-Christian practices?

 Platonov: Yes.
-Traditionalism is generally a phenomenon of postmodernity.
-If Tradition is innocence, Modern is Sin, Postmodern, including Traditionalism, is Virtue.
-Something new and special.
+Traditionalism is generally a postmodern phenomenon.
+If Tradition is innocence, Modern is Sin, Post-Modern, including Traditionalism, is Virtue.
+Something qualitatively new and special.

-Platonov: Before joining alliances and coalitions, we need to turn to our own identity, to understand who we are.
-In this sense, the latter meeting of the Prometey Discussion Club very important event, we started a dialogue.
+Platonov: We, before entering into alliances and coalitions, must turn to our own identity, understand who we are.
+In this sense, the last meeting of the Prometey Discussion Club very important event, we started a dialogue.
 Now many rightists are closed in their idea.
 Many leftists in Russia are obsessed with an atheistic agenda.
 And if we want to break out of the political crisis, we must be ready for dialogue.

-Vespa: Ifto look at Western Europe, then there is a revival of traditionalist ideas at the level of philosophical and grassroots, popular movements (identityists and so on), in Eastern Europe the support for the right-wing political elites (Poland, Hungary).
-These two different ways of returning to the Tradition will lead to a split of the European Union or is this a temporary phenomenon?
+Vespa: If look at Western Europe, then there is a revival of traditionalist ideas at the level of philosophical and grassroots, popular movements (identitarists, etc.), then in Eastern Europe, reliance on right-wing political elites (Poland, Hungary).
+Will these two different ways of returning to Tradition lead to a split in the European Union or is this a temporary phenomenon?

-Platonov: I think a compromise will be found.
-It's just that Eastern Europe is a bit late in this division of the elites.
-It seems to me there will be no conflict between the two parts, but a synthesis.
-A single Europe, even if the EU collapses, can exist - Europe of Nations and Freedoms.
-Common points of interaction will be found - anti-globalization, anti-capitalism, anti-imperialism and the desire to create a counter-hegemony.
+PlatonovA: I think a compromise will be found.
+Just Eastern Europe is a bit late in this division of elites.
+I think there will be no conflict between the two parts, but there will be a synthesis.
+A united Europe, even if the European Union collapses, can exist - Europe of Nations and Freedoms.
+Common points of interaction will be found - anti-globalism, anti-capitalism, anti-imperialism and the desire to create counter-hegemony.

 Vespa: Is there an opinion on the situation in the US?
 After all, we see that Trump does not realize all his ideas.
 He is bound to his hands and feet.
 In America, the left is strong, both in power and in society.
 What is waiting for America?

-Vespa: If you failtotal,thenRussia,and Europe and the US is waiting for a certain crisis of ideological, civil tension.
-And where the pendulum swings to the end is not clear. there isdanger, that we will be thrown into the deepleft-liberalthe swamp.
+Vespa: If you let down total, then and Russia, and Europe and the United States waiting for a certain crisis ideological, civil tension.
+And where the pendulum will swing is not completely clear. there is dangerthat will throw us into the deep left-liberal swamp.

-Platonov: What will happen to the US is not clear, not being in that space, I can not say for sure.
+Platonov: What will happen to the United States is not clear, not being in that space, I can not say for sure.
 What will happen to Russia is also unknown.
 All the will of God.
 The situation is changing rapidly.
-For example, today liberalism attacks not only from the gender theory, but begins to use the metaphor of artificial intelligence.
-And in the Russian Federation the demand for such systems is growing, unfortunately.
-Therefore, the philosophical challenge to Russia, our right-conservative values is abandoned.
-The arrival of a posthuman in place of a person is a new threat.
+For example, today liberalism is attacking not only from the side of gender theory, but is beginning to use the metaphor of artificial intelligence.
+And in the Russian Federation, the demand for such systems is growing, unfortunately.
+Therefore, the philosophical challenge of Russia, our right-wing values are thrown.
+The arrival of a postman in the place of a person is a new threat.

-Vespa: Onone of the "Prometheans" was expressed the idea that it is necessary to rely not on ideological and political views, but on the worldview.
-Can the world view combine European conservatives against left-liberalism and degenerate tendencies?
-How long will such a union last?
+Vespa: On One of Prometheus expressed the idea that it is necessary to rely not on ideological and political views, but on ideological ones.
+Can a worldview unite European conservatives against left-liberalism and degenerative tendencies?
+How long will such a union be?

 Platonov: I think this union already exists.
 For example, in the European Parliament "Europe of Nations and Freedoms", the league of Marin Le Pen includes representatives of more than 7 parties.
 It's not the future, it's the present.